 Matjiesfontein was founded in 1884 by the legendary and energetic Scottish railway man, James Douglas Logan.
-The village established itself as a fashionable Victorian health spa, and is now well known for its splendid historical buildings and a peace and timelessness that is rare in modern-day South Africa...
+The village established itself as a fashionable Victorian health spa, and is now well known for its splendid historical buildings and a peace and timelessness that is rare in the modern-day.

-Matjiesfontein is a feast for the imagination, between these walls lie a colourful history that includes international cricketers, fortification during The South African War (formerly known as The Anglo-Boer War) as headquarters of the Cape Command, refuge for Jamieson Raid reformers, and the venue of controversial war crimes hearings.
+Matjiesfontein is a feast for the imagination, between these walls lie a colourful history that includes international cricketers, Olive Schreiner’s residency, fortification during The South African War (formerly known as The Anglo-Boer War) as headquarters of the Cape Command, refuge for Jamieson Raid reformers, and the venue of controversial war crimes hearings.

 The extravagant Royal Lounge portrays the life of James Logan and other famous Victorian personalities who occupied or visited the village over the last century.
 The grandeur of Matjiesfontein stretches back to a heyday when the village was a fashionable health spa that attracted visitors from all over the world, including Lord Randolph Churchill (father of Winston), Cecil John Rhodes, Rudyard Kipling and of course, Olive Schreiner.
 In testament, the entire village of Matjiesfontein was preserved as a National Heritage Site in 1975.
 David who spent a lifetime shaping some of South Africa’s foremost country hotels, is now too at rest in this place he so loved.